ollita7/kiwi-cli/readme.md

     ` kc middleware [ after | before ] [<name> | <path/name>]`

 4. Build
-    This command use the tsconfig created by default using init command
+    This command use the tsconfig created by default using init command.
+    The <env> specify what environment file in the environments folder is goint to be compiled.

-    ` kc build `
+    ` kc build -e <env>`